-“Arthritis isn’t inevitable as you get older,” says Dr Wendy.
+“Arthritis isn’t inevitable as you get older,” says Arthritis Action.
 “There are thought to be over 10 million people with arthritis in the UK.
 However, arthritis is not inevitable for everybody.
 Keeping to a healthy weight, staying active, stopping smoking and limiting alcohol intake can help reduce the risk, however there are other risk factors for arthritis, such as family history, gender and joint injury.”

 3. “But you’ve got arthritis, how are you working out?”